The Xometry app works best with JavaScript enabled!

 3. High-Carbon Steel: High-carbon steel refers to steel with a carbon content larger than 0.5 % but less than 1 %.
 High-carbon steel, a type of tool steel, has the highest level of carbon content.
 This means it has the highest strength and hardness among the plain carbon steels.
 However, these properties come at the cost of increased brittleness.
 High-carbon steels are difficult to weld because of their propensity to form large amounts of brittle martensite in the weld heat-affected zone, increasing the potential for weld cracking.

-What Are the Properties of Carbon Steel?
+Properties of Carbon Steel

 Carbon steel is an umbrella term used to describe a wide variety of steel compositions.
 The mechanical properties of a specific grade from each carbon steel category (cold-rolled carbon steel) have been listed in Table 1 below using the AISI numbering convention: